+90 (212) 511 88 97 / Viber : +90 (537) 595 02 06

 Topkapı Palace

 As well as a royal residence, the palace was a setting for state occasions and royal entertainments.
 It is now a museum and as such a major tourist attraction.
 It also contains important holy relics of the Muslim world, including Muhammed's cloak and sword.
-The Topkapı Palace is among the monuments contained within the "Historic Areas of Istanbul", which became a UNESCO World Heritage Site in rolex falsi 1985,replicas relojes and is described under UNESCO's criterion iv as "the best example[s] of ensembles of palacesof the Ottoman period.
+The Topkapı Palace is among the monuments contained within the "Historic Areas of Istanbul", which became a UNESCO World Heritage Site in 1985, and is described under UNESCO's criterion iv as "the best example[s] of ensembles of palacesof the Ottoman period.

 Blue Mosque